MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-bot-virtual-agent.md

 ## Add a bot to a workstream

-In the Customer Service admin center app, select the Copilot Studio bot from the list of bots in the [**Workstreams**](/dynamics365/customer-service/administer/create-workstreams?context=/dynamics365/contact-center/context/administer-context) area so the bot can be used to hand off conversations to human agents.
+In the Customer Service admin center app, select the Copilot Studio bot from the list of bots in the [**Workstreams**](/dynamics365/customer-service/administer/create-workstreams?context=/dynamics365/contact-center/context/administer-context) area.
 Learn more in [Add a bot to a workstream](/dynamics365/customer-service/administer/create-workstreams#add-a-bot-to-a-workstream?context=/dynamics365/contact-center/context/administer-context).

 > [!NOTE]
 > - You can add only one bot per workstream.
 > - Bots can receive conversations only if they're added to push-based workstreams.
 > - Voice-enabled bots that you create in the Customer Service admin center or Contact Center admin center work with enhanced voice workstreams only.
 Classic bots aren't supported in the enhanced voice experience.
 To create classic bots for existing voice workstreams that aren't migrated, use Copilot Studio.

-> [!IMPORTANT]
-> In voice, we don't listen for the **closeOmnichannelConversation** context variable.
-You must configure an [end of conversation message](#end-bot-conversation) for the call to end in Omnichannel for Customer Service.

 ### Configure context variables for the Copilot Studio bot